Intel dossier

 Question

-Best deal profile: Capital that can distinguish between moat, anchor, physical-economy, and basis-reset trades instead of treating Texas multifamily as one market.
+Best deal profile: Capital that can match the right apartment business to the right Texas demand engine instead of treating Texas multifamily as one undifferentiated Sun Belt bet.

 Method